launchchicago/launchchicagostaging.github.io/program_delivery.md

 ---
 The best way to learn to be a software developer is with in-person training and working with other students in a team environment.
 However, we understand that as a high school or junior college student, there is little to no time to take another program during the day.

 This is why we have developed the `Launch Program`.
-This program consists of 3 primary components.
+Our program consists of 3 primary components.

 1. The **Launch Platform App** that runs on an iPad and natively on a Mac which is the primary delivery resource for all the content and tracking of student progress throughout your Launch sequence.